Analysis of Quantum Steering Measures: Steering Quantifiers

 Then, using the approach considered in~\cite{Costa2016}, the structure of the quantifiers associated with each inequality is given by

-being $F^{(m)}_{\mathrm{K}}(\rho)=\max_{\nu} F^{(m)}_{\mathrm{K}}(\rho,\nu)$, meaning that we optimize over all measurements performed by Alice and Bob.
-In order to normalize this measure, so it is restricted to the interval $[0,1]$, we considered the denominator of Eq.~\eqref{SLin} such as $F^{(m)}_{\mathrm{K}}(\rho_{\max})$ to be the state that violates maximally the inequality.
+with $F^{(m)}_{\mathrm{K}}(\rho)=\max_{\nu} F^{(m)}_{\mathrm{K}}(\rho,\nu)$, meaning that we optimize over all measurements performed by Alice and Bob.
+In order to normalize this measure so it is restricted to the interval $[0,1]$, we consider the denominator of Equation~\eqref{SLin} such as $F^{(m)}_{\mathrm{K}}(\rho_{\max})$ to be the state that violates maximally the inequality.
 For bipartite systems, the Bell states, which are maximally entangled, are the ones that fulfill this feature.

-Although we have written all $F^{(m)}_{\mathrm{K}}(\rho)$ considering $m$ measurements per site, we restricted our analysis to the case where Alice and Bob are performing three orthogonal measurements each.
-Besides that, we will focus on general two-qubit states, which can be written in Bloch representation~\cite{Luo2008} as
+Although we have written all $F^{(m)}_{\mathrm{K}}(\rho)$ considering $m$ measurements per site, we restrict our analysis to the case where Alice and Bob are performing three orthogonal measurements each.
+Moreover, we focus on general two-qubit states, which can be written in a Bloch representation~\cite{Luo2008} as

 where $\{\vec{a},\vec{b},\vec{c}\} \in \mathbb{R}^3$ and $\vec{a}^2 + \vec{b}^2 + \vec{c}^2 \leq 3$.